gorhack/tsr/README.md

 1. `eb deploy tracked-events --label [name of deploy]`

 ### Keycloak
 Testing keycloak environment deployed to EC2 at https://kc.tracked.events.
+Locally keycloak runs on port 8081 with credentials tsr:password // tsrAdmin:password.

 ### Certificate
 Route 53 for the domain alias mapping.
 Certificate Manager to create the TLS certificate.